 Yes, you get to call the shots.
 Do what you want.
 Create.
 Serve people.
 Have a bigger mission and live out your purpose in the world.
 Have way more fun.
 Feel more fulfilled.

 But, it’s not easy.
 And definitely not for everyone.

-And especially after last week’s post, when over 35 of you emailed me right back, filled with encouragement and inspiration and brimming with your own stories and dreams, and wondering if Marie’s bschool program would be a good fit for you too, I think it’s worth talking about (side note-her program released this week and it only opens once a year, so more on that later).
+And especially after last week’s post, when so many of you emailed me right back, filled with encouragement and inspiration and brimming with your own stories and dreams, and wondering if Marie’s bschool program would be a good fit for you too, I think it’s worth talking about (side note– her program opened this week and it only opens once a year, so more on that later).

 So, today, some advice.
 On the biggest lessons I’ve learned as a #ladyboss and soloprenour online business owner.

 And how to know if starting a business of your own is the right move for you.

 How To Know If Starting A Business Is For You.

 AKA, the 22 Biggest Business (+ Life) Lessons I’ve Learned Thus Far: